This page provides information for undergraduate students holding offers from Magdalen for entry in October 2021.

 Information for Freshers

-Freshers’ week will commence on Monday 7th October 2019 and you will be asked to arrive by 5pm on that day.
+Freshers’ week will commence on Sunday 4 October 2020 and you will be asked to arrive by 5pm on that day.
 If you have essential reasons (eg. limited flight availability) for needing to arrive earlier than this date you may contact the Home Bursar by 10th September to discuss this.
-However, in general, no accommodation will be available before Monday 7th October.
+However, in general, no accommodation will be available before Sunday 4 October.
 Students arriving by car will be able to park briefly outside the College or outside the Waynflete Building to drop off luggage.
 There is no parking available in College.
-Those students whose parents are unable to bring them on that Monday should plan to travel by public transport with sufficient belongings for the week until the rest can be brought at the weekend.
-Exceptionally, and only with prior permission from the Home Bursar, it may be possible to drop off items on 5th/6th October and then arrive in person on the Monday.
+Those students whose parents are unable to bring them on that Sunday should plan to travel by public transport with sufficient belongings for the week until the rest can be brought at the following weekend.

 Accommodation and allocation